 Xfinity Mobile 5G service went live in May, and the good news is, you don't have to pay extra for the faster service.
 It's included with regularly priced Xfinity Mobile plans.
 That means Xfinity customers who pay $45 a month for unlimited data are getting access to 5G for around half the cost of what Verizon customers pay.
 (Verizon includes 5G with its Play More and Do More unlimited plans, which start at $80 for a single line; the $90-a-month Get More plan also includes 5G.)

 There are some caveats to Xfinity Mobile's 5G service.
-First, you'll need a 5G-ready phone, and the only two models available through Xfinity are pricey — the $1,199 Samsung Galaxy S20 Plus and the $1,399 Samsung Galaxy S20 Ultra.
+First, you'll need a 5G-ready phone, and the only three models available through Xfinity are pricey — the $999 Samsung Galaxy S20 5G UW, $1,199 Samsung Galaxy S20 Plus and $1,399 Samsung Galaxy S20 Ultra.
 You'll also only enjoy 5G speeds in areas where Verizon has launched its own 5G coverage.
 That's 34 cities, for now, though Verizon has plans to reach 60 cities by year's end.

 Xfinity Mobile: No contract required